akarcode/AdobeMetadata/README.md

 ## **TestFiles**
 I've included two testfiles.
 - **xmp_photoshop.xml** this is all the properties found in Photoshop **File>File Info...**.
-- **xmp_cases** this is all different XMP structures that i came across.
+- **xmp_cases.xml** this is all different XMP structures that i came across.
 There are most probably more but i don't know.

 ## **Additional Notes**